Windows OS Hub

 $ExcelWorkSheet.Name = 'Spooler Service Status'

-# Fill in the head of the table
+# Fill the table header

 $ExcelWorkSheet.Cells.Item(1,1) = 'Server Name'